xayananh4/HairSalonProject/README.md

 * [YOUR-DB-NAME]: database included in project
 * [YOUR-USER-HERE]: with your username
 * [YOUR-PASSWORD-HERE]: with your password
-* Add appsettings.json file to .gitignore
+* Add appsettings.json file to .gitignore to protect the sensitive data
 * To view web application.
 Run commands: dotnet watch run
 * Open the browser, go to https://localhost:5001